fahertym/icn-covm/docs/governance.md

 - **Threshold**: The minimum proportion of "yes" votes required for a proposal to pass
 - **Required Participants**: Optional minimum number of unique participants in deliberation

+## Governance Templates

+ICN-COVM supports reusable governance templates that allow organizations to define standardized governance configurations.
+These templates can specify common parameters such as quorum thresholds, voting thresholds, deliberation periods, and required roles.

+Templates provide several benefits:
+- Consistency across similar types of proposals
+- Simplified proposal creation with predefined settings
+- Standardized governance processes for different organizational contexts
+- Reduced configuration errors

+For more information on governance templates, see the [Governance Templates documentation](governance_templates.md).

 ## Federation Governance

 For multi-cooperative federations, additional governance features are available: